isomerpages/moe-yuyingsec/_yyss/FAQ.md

 4\.
-How do I/my child log onto AsknLearn?

-Information pertaining to AsknLearn login can be found [**here**](https://lms.asknlearn.com/corp/UserProfile/ForgotPassword/ForgotRoot.aspx).

-5\.
 If there are some information I wish to find that is not on the website, what should I do?